Skip to main content Start main content

 We recommend that students start taking advantage of this service at the beginning of their writing process so that areas needing improvement could be identified as early as possible.

-As we do not provide a simple surface-correction proofreading service, requests to proofread chapters or the complete thesis will be declined.
+As our aim is to improve the writer, not just the writing, requests to proofread chapters or the complete thesis will be declined.

 General guidelines: